As an Amazon Associate I earn from qualifying purchases.

 Slow Cooker Hawaiian Chicken Ingredients

-2½ lb. raw chicken breasts, boneless and skinless – You’ll want to cut these into small, bite-sized pieces.
-They will shrink slightly during cooking however, so don’t cut too small either.
+Raw chicken breasts, boneless and skinless – You’ll want to cut these into small, bite-sized pieces.
+They will shrink slightly during cooking, however, so don’t cut too small either.
 A good stew meat size is about right.

-2 cups canned pineapple chunks – You can certainly use fresh pineapple if you prefer, but keep in mind you’ll have to purchase some extra juice.
+Canned pineapple chunks – You can certainly use fresh pineapple if you prefer, but remember you’ll have to purchase some extra juice.
 Make sure that you find pineapple without added sugar.
 (Dole has a good selection (not paid to promote them)

-2 cups chopped red bell pepper – Here again, these will shrink durning cooking.
+Red bell pepper – Here again, these will shrink during cooking.
 So cut these about the same size as you cut the chicken.

-½ cup soy sauce – You can use either regular or low sodium soy sauce, whichever you prefer.
+Soy sauce – You can use either regular or low-sodium soy sauce, whichever you prefer.
 Coconut aminos are also a healthy option here.

-1½ tsp. ground ginger – I used dried, ground ginger, but you can also use fresh.
-If you opt for fresh ginger, them go for about a ½ tsp. grated on a zester or extra fine grater.
+Ground ginger – I used dried ground ginger, but you can also use fresh.
+If you opt for fresh ginger, then go for about ½ tsp. grated on a zester or extra fine grater.

-2 tbsp. arrowroot powder – I try to avoid corn, so I use arrowroot powder.
+Arrowroot powder – I try to avoid corn, so I use arrowroot powder.
 But you can also substitute cornstarch if that’s what you have.
 Either will work.
 You’ll want to play with this amount a bit.
-2 Tbsp. is just a jumping off point.
+2 Tbsp. is just a jumping-off point.
 You may need more or less depending on how much of your liquid cooked out.

 To use arrowroot powder, whisk it together with the vinegar in a separate bowl to make a slurry.
 Then stir the slurry into the slow cooker 30 minutes before the cooking time is up.

-2 tbsp. sesame seeds – these are optional, but tasty!
+Sesame seeds – these are optional but tasty!